|Chiefshead Northwest Face

 rating: 5.11a 6c 22 VII+ E3 5c

 Pretty good route.
 I guess I could look at it as a repetitive treadmill, but then I'd have to say the same of Indian Creek.
 It depends on what you are after.
 The route is similar climbing throughout most of the length, on a continuous off-vertical face. with differences in the top 2 pitches.
 The entire experience is unique among the climbs I have done in the park.

 There are only a few hard moves, but by the time you get to that top arete, you are tired and worn, and the moves are not easy.
 5.12 climbers will say "still only 5.11a", but I think it's a pretty hard 11a, because it was closer to my limit at 13,000 feet.

-This climb will someday become a death-route if the bolts are not watched carefully- they are thin and aging.
-Someday they will need to be carefully replaced....
+This climb will someday become a death-route if the bolts are not watched carefully- they are aging and not all are stainless.
+So someday they will need to be carefully replaced....
 I'm not trying to say that they are bad now, but they won't last forever in that environment, and keep in mind the 50' fall potential this route has for many of them.
 If one blows, the fall would be really long and a long way from any help, which adds to the severity.

 P.S.
 With a 70m rope, you can send the whole arete on P8 clean to the top of the cliff, then rap back down from there in broken-up pitches.